MFlisar/GDPRDialog/README-GDPR.md

 * ...you must inform the user that he can change his mind and withdraw his consent at any time
 * ...you must inform the user about each service you use and link the corresponding privacy policy when asking the user for consent

-Again, I'm no lawyer, so don't take anything I write for granted.
+*Again, I'm no lawyer, so don't take anything I write for granted*.
 Check out the [EU GDPR](https://www.eugdpr.org/) yourself for more informations.